jayden-chan/puggies/docs/Development.md

 documentation for more info.

 ### Demo Parser Versioning
-When making updates to the demo parser it is important to increment the `ParserVersion` if necessary.
-Parsed matches are tagged in the database with the version of the demo parser used to parse them.
-Breaking changes to the parser will require incrementing the `ParserVersion` so that the demos in the database get re-analyzed with the new logic.
+When making updates to the demo parser it is important to increment the `ParserVersion`.

-Some examples of changes to the parser that would require changing the `ParserVersion`:
-* Changing the `Match`, `MatchData` or `MetaData` types
-* Changing the semantic meaning of any field in the `MatchData` type, whether as a bug fix or feature change
+This will signal to the backend that existing matches in the database were parsed with an out-of-date parser and need to be re-analyzed.

 #### Documentation
 * [demoinfocs-golang](https://pkg.go.dev/github.com/markus-wa/demoinfocs-golang/v2#section-readme)